12. - 27. 1. 2013

 The adjacent "hiking map of the Principality of Liechtenstein" available almost everywhere in the country.
 It shows in the scale 1:25000 all marked hiking trails.
 Electronic versions are disposable as GEO data from Liechtenstein and GPS-supported suggestions for hikes at the Country administration and the Liechtenstein tourism.
 But all three sources point out only the routes, you can walk on it in the summer.
 The ways are still even there in winter of course, but then you should estimate very accurately (!), if the target path is accessible and whether the own ability is equal to it.
 Even more than in the summer you should familiarize also no matter with the directions, whether if you using the paper version or a GPS device.
 The markers placed on stones are guaranteed not to see and the piles with signs can be snowed in.
 It is therefore important to orient themselves on the peaks, valleys and other distinctive even in winter recognizable points.
 Had I ever followed this brazen principle, I would have gone on the first day not to mislead.

-At Liechtenstein tourism also a map as PDF file is avaiable, which shows also the existing, well groomed winter hiking trails together with the slopes and cross-country skiing trails around the municipalities Malbun and Steg.
+At Liechtenstein tourism also a map as PDF file is available, which shows also the existing, well groomed winter hiking trails together with the slopes and cross-country skiing trails around the municipalities Malbun and Steg.
 All winter hiking trail are marked with purple wooden poles and signs.

 Who would like to explore Liechtenstein with higher speed than a hiker, for those the ski resorts Malbun and Steg are the ideal places.
-In the municipality Malbun, there are three ski-lifts powered by mountain railway (Bergbahnen Malbun), transport the snowboarders and skiers with chair lifts alike on the starting points named Hochegg, Täli and at the Sareis mountain.
+In the municipality Malbun, there are 3 ski-lifts powered by mountain railway (Bergbahnen Malbun), transport the snowboarders and skiers with chair lifts alike on the starting points named Hochegg, Täli and at the Sareis mountain.
 There are slopes available with a total length of 23 km.

 Also there are for small ski fans the Malbi-Park and for the larger ones the Schneeflucht.
 These two "slopes" are equipped also with ski lifts.